 Double-click left on the icon to execute the SDMPB application.
-If you cannot find the icon, locate the executable on your hard drive (i.e., SDMProjectBuilder.exe), typically at \SDMProjectBuilder\bin.
+If you cannot find the icon, locate the executable on your hard drive (i.e., SDMProjectBuilder.exe), typically in the folder name that you placed the SDMProjectBuilder (e.g., \SDMProjectBuilder\bin or \SDMPB\bin).
+In the following screen capture, the SDMPB was placed in the C:\Users\gwhelan\iemTechnologies\SDMPB folder.
 Execute the program by double-clicking left on the executable.